|

 (Dr. phil.) with

-highest honours (sub auspiciis preasidentis rei publicae).
-In 1982 he was appointed as University Professor of Philosophy
+From 1982 until 2014 he was University Professor of Philosophy

 (with special emphasis on Political Philosophy and

 Philosophical Anthropology).
-He holds an honorary doctor degree (Doctor of
+He holds honorary doctor degrees from the Mindanao State University

-(Philippines) and an Honorary Professorship in Philosophy from
+University, and an Honorary Professorship in Philosophy from

 Pamukkale University (Turkey).
-Since 1990 he
+From 1990

-has served as
+until 2008 he served as

 Chairman of the Department of Philosophy at the University of

 Innsbruck.
-At his University, Professor Köchler also has acted
+At his University, Professor Köchler also

-as Chairman of the Arbeitsgemeinschaft für Wissenschaft
+was Chairman of the Arbeitsgemeinschaft für Wissenschaft

 und Politik (Working Group for Sciences and Politics)

-since 1971.
+University of Malaya in Kuala Lumpur (Malaysia).
 In 2004, he was appointed as Visiting

 Professorial Lecturer at the Polytechnic University of the

-Philippines, Manila.
-In 2006, he was elected as Life Fellow of
+2006, he was elected as Co-President of

-the International Academy for Philosophy.
+International Academy for Philosophy

 Köchler is